 # Our Culture

 A culture is “the way a community or organization does things”.
-It is the combined set of behaviours and beliefs, norms and values, artifacts and institutions that organize how the set of people interact and work together.
+It is the combined set of behaviours and beliefs, norms and values, artifacts and institutions that organize how a community does things.

 Culture is especially important to Life Itself, in a sense it is Life Itself – not only how we operate internally, but the very thing we are creating and sharing as an organization.